 • ANXIETY AND/OR ANXIETY ATTACKS

-An overdose of opiates is a very common occurrence for those who abuse and/or are addicted to opiates.
+An overdose of opiates is a widespread occurrence for those who abuse and/or are addicted to opiates.
 Additionally, clients who combine alcohol with opioids increase the chances of overdose.
 It also requires immediate emergency medical treatment.
 If you suspect someone is experiencing or has overdosed on opiates, call 9-1-1 immediately and seek medical attention.

 Signs & Symptoms Of Opiate Overdose Include: